jackdelahunt/survey-json-schema/README.md

 ## Usage as CLI

-To showcase how library works it provides an CLI that does accept JSON schema as file input.
+Project provides an CLI that reads JSON schema as file input.
 To run cli with your local json schema execute

 ```bash